Lazy Luddite Log

 I asked for a description of a medieval fantasy village.
 It did pretty well but some aspects of the setting felt more Midsomer Murders than The Forgotten Realms.
 I asked it to describe a mid-sized faster-than-light spaceship that uses centrifugal force to simulate gravity.
 Once more it did well but completely neglected the bit involving spinning circular forms.
 It can definitely produce flowing and grammatical word-count that a human can then tidy and personalize (assuming that they bother).

 Next I asked it to make some judgements on matters non-fictional.
-What characteristics both unite and distinguish classical liberalism, demoratic socialism and traditional conservatism.
+What characteristics both unite and distinguish classical liberalism, democratic socialism and traditional conservatism?
 It did well in drawing on academic definitions but there were some nuances I felt needed adjusting.
 Hardly surprising given my own qualifications.
-I asked it if my statement 'funk is to soul as metal is to rock' made sense and it gave grounds for saying that it did.
+I asked it if my statement "funk is to soul as metal is to rock" made sense and it gave grounds for saying that it did.
 However it cannot recommend a flowing selection of tracks to save its life.

 One thing I neglected to do was ask it about patently dodgy topics - it would be interesting to see how it responded to a conspiracy theory or bogus conception of the world.
 But I'm wary of even entertaining such notions online.
 I prefer these tools to be for fun.